A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Spectroscopic Redshifts

-In total, we have identified redshifts based on or in agreement with $>4.5\sigma$ line(s) for 20 sources.
-We note that in two of these sources, we find additional spurious lines at $\gtrsim4.5\sigma$, i.e., they do not correspond to any known FIR emission line, given the known spec-z that was verified by another method or from brighter lines.
-This number is higher than expected based on our false positive esimates; however, we note that the spurious lines typically appear as narrow spikes near the edges of spectral windows.
+{In total, we have identified redshifts based on or in agreement with $>4.5\sigma$ line(s) for 26 sources.
+We note that in four sources, we find additional spurious lines at $\gtrsim4.5\sigma$, i.e., they do not correspond to any known FIR emission line, given the known spec-z that was verified by another method or from brighter lines.
+This number is higher than expected based on our false positive estimates}; however, we note that the spurious lines typically appear as narrow spikes near the edges of spectral windows.
 They may be due to poor bandwidth calibration at the edges, or to incomplete continuum subtraction.

-For two sources (SG-ALMA-13 and SG-ALMA-17) where we detect no $>4.5\sigma$ lines, we were able to detect a lower significance line using a previously confirmed spec-z.
-Additionally, for one galaxy (SG-ALMA-4) that had a VLT/ISAAC redshift of $z_{\rm spec}=2.252$ based off a $>4\sigma$ 2.1~$\mu$m line identified as H$\alpha$ \citep{casey11}, our follow-up scans detected neither of the expected lines at 106.33~GHz or 141.77~GHz, which are the locations of CO(3--2) and CO(4--3), respectively, at that redshift.
-However, there is a single $4.4\sigma$ peak in the ALMA data at 155.55~GHz, just below our detection threshold, which could correspond to CO(4--3) at $z=1.964$, in better agreement with the photo-zs.
-In this work, we keep the spec-z reported in \citet{casey11}, but we caution that future follow-up is necessary to confirm this redshift.
+{For SG-ALMA-13 and SG-ALMA-17, where we detect no $>4.5\sigma$ lines, we were able to detect a lower significance line using a previously confirmed spec-z.
+Additionally, SG-ALMA-4 has two different published spec-zs: $z_{\rm spec}=2.252$ (VLT/ISAAC H$\alpha$ detection; \citealp{casey11}) and $z_{\rm spec}=1.965$ (VLT/KMOS H$\alpha$ detection; \citealp{birkin24}).
+Our ALMA scans did not detect CO(3--2) at 106.33~GHz or CO(4--3) at 141.77~GHz, which we would expect to see if the source was at $z=2.252$.
+However, there is a single $4.4\sigma$ peak at 155.55~GHz (just below our secure detection threshold), corresponding to CO(4--3) at $z=1.965$, in line with the \citet{birkin24} redshift.
+This suggests the $z=2.252$ H$\alpha$ line may be spurious, and we adopt $z_{\rm spec}=1.965$ for this source.}

 In Figure~\ref{fig:secure_lines}, we show the secure $>4.5\sigma$ emission lines obtained by our ALMA programs.
 The line redshift, observed frequency, FWHM, line identifications, and S/N are listed in each panel.
-In Table~\ref{tab:line_detections}, we list the redshifts either identified or confirmed by these lines, along with a flag denoting how secure the redshift identification is (4 = secure, two millimeter lines; 3\,=\,secure, confirmed previous spec-z; 2\,=\,plausible, based on multiple photo-zs and secure line; 1\,=\,tentative, based on single photo-z / ruled-out line solutions, or a tentative line).
+In Table~\ref{tab:line_detections}, we list the redshifts either identified or confirmed by these lines, along with a flag denoting how secure the redshift identification is (4 = secure, two millimeter lines; 3\,=\,secure, confirmed previous spec-z; 2\,=\,tentative, agreement with multiple photo-zs; 1\,=\,tentative, agreement with single photo-z).
 We also give the line identifications, observed frequencies, S/N, and line redshifts in the table.
-For completeness, we separately list additional lines that are $<4.5\sigma$ but are confirmed via an independent $z_{\rm spec}$ measurement.
+For completeness, we separately list additional $>4.0\sigma$ lines that are confirmed via an independent spec-z.